 Sex Crimes in New Jersey

-Sex crimes in New Jersey is enumerated in the New Jersey Criminal Code found in title 2C; chapter 14.
+Sex crimes in New Jersey are enumerated in the New Jersey Criminal Code found in title 2C; chapter 14.

 A sex crimes conviction in New Jersey may lead to a considerable jail sentence and other penalties that may affect a defendant’s finances and social and personal status.